Imaging stars with quantum error correction: Higher photon contributions

 \section{Higher photon contributions}

 In reality, the state received from the star is thermal.
-Therefore the probability of having more than 1 photon is non zero.
-Since the mean photon number is usually slow, we truncate the term at two photons; in this section, we work out the two-photon states in the Fock basis.
+Therefore the probability of having more than 1 photon is non-zero.
+Since the mean photon number is usually low, we truncate the term at two photons; in this section, we work out the two-photon states in the Fock basis.

 The covariance matrix in the basis $ \{a, a^\dagger, b, b^\dagger \} $ ($a ~(b)$ being the mode at the collector held by Alice (Bob) is